SysKitTeam/docs-point/requirements/permission-requirements.md

 # Permission Requirements

-Depending on where you are deploying SysKit Point - **Cloud** or **on-premises** - various **permissions are needed to install and configure SysKit Point successfully**.
-All information on this topic is available in multiple articles grouped by deployment type.
-Here, a quick overview of said articles is given, as well as the description of permissions required regardless of the deployment type.
+**Various permissions are needed to install and configure SysKit Point successfully**.
+All information on this topic is available in multiple articles.
+Here, a quick overview of said articles is given, as well as the description of permissions required.

 ## Cloud